xmoiduts/vocal-extract-transcribe-bot/doc/design/tg-bot.md

       - "cancel": click to checkout all audio files
       - list of index(int) of audio files, each index is a button, click to remove the audio file from the new transcription job and edit the "transcription to-do list message" to the new status

+- "transcription to-do list summary"
+  - content:
+    - text field: "transcription to-do list summary: <br> <files number> files"
+    - button field:
+      - myTodoList: click to show the "transcription to-do list message"
+      - remove this file: click to remove the audio file from the new transcription to-do list

 - transcription job message
   - content:
     - ref to the "transcription to-do list message"
     - text field: "transcription job {job_id} is started", progress: {progress_status}
+  - reply to: the "transcription to-do list message"
+  - update: regularly update the progress until finished
+  - self-destruct: once finished, self-destruct.

+- transcription job outcome message(s)
+  - one message for each media file
+  - content: the cc of an audio file
+    - media field: processed vocal stem file
+    - text field:
+      - ref to the transcription to-do list message
+      - inline cc txt (typically an LRC)

 - transcription job statistics message
   - content: